MLH/mlh-policies/member-event-guidelines.md

    **Brand Makers** ([https://www.brandmakers.com/](https://www.brandmakers.com/)).
 If you’re looking to produce anything from tee-shirts to mugs, Brand Makers can help.
 They are MLH’s preferred vendor for all of our own physical swag.
 MLH works with Brand Makers for our Season Tees, MLH Hackcon Jackets, and more).

 **GitHub Education Grant** ([https://news.mlh.io/mlh-github-education-grants-supporting-diverse-hacker-communities-03-30-2022](https://news.mlh.io/mlh-github-education-grants-supporting-diverse-hacker-communities-03-30-2022)).
-Through December 2022, GitHub Education is offering grants up to $1,000 USD (or the currency equivalent in your country or region) to select hackathons.
+The GitHub Education is offering grants up to $1,000 USD (or the currency equivalent in your country or region) to select hackathons.
 All Member Events are encouraged to apply as part of their application process.
 GitHub Education is primarily awarding these grants to events that focus on diversity, equity, and inclusion.
 If you are awarded a GitHub Education Grant for your hackathon, you will need to complete and submit a post-event report.

 **Pre-Event Call with Staff**.
 Every Member Event gets a dedicated MLHer to work with on the weekend of their event.
 You’ll get an invitation for a 30-45 minute chat with them a couple of weeks before your event.
 They will discuss any remaining logistics, judging, mini-events, and answer any questions you may have.